JohnyWander/InternetExplorerEnabler/README.md

 Releases contains version for .NET framework 6.0 (small .exe) And Self-Contained one (big .exe)

-Antivirus software may detect this program as a threat as it is bulk changing file permissions.
+Antivirus software may detect this program as a threat as it is bulk (Just 3 above files) changing file permissions.
 (Especially when you have many Edge versions)